Conditions + Treatments

 Todd made the Leeds Middle School basketball team soon after we arrived in Alabama.
 Next, he chose #5 as his jersey number from one of his favorite Bible verses, Matthew 5:16.
 "In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven."

-During practice, about two days before the season started, Todd had lateral patellar dislocation and a strain/partial tear of the medial patellar.
+During practice, about two days before the season started, Todd had a lateral patellar dislocation and a strain/partial tear of the medial patellar.
 After 10 weeks of physical therapy, he was released from his (former) doctor.

 The day he was released, he had his very last basketball game of the season that night.
 After coming off an injury, we did not want him going out on the court full force.
 We agreed that we would let him play limited minutes and limited positions.

-He played up high, outside the 3-point line, no driving in, no playing defense, etc. He was very cautious, but at the same time he was very happy to finally play in a game.
+He played up high, outside the 3-point line, no driving in, no playing defense, etc. He was very cautious, but at the same time, he was very happy to finally play in a game.
 In the limited time he played, approximately 5 minutes in 3 quarters, Todd swished three 3-pointers for his team.
 The team that he cheered for and supported at every game during his injury was now cheering for him.
 In the latter part of the third quarter, Todd was passed the ball to attempt another 3-pointer.
-However, when he stepped to shoot, he hit the ground with pain.
+However, when he stepped to shoot, he hit the ground in pain.

 Dr. Ryan operated on Todd the next morning.
 However, Dr. Ryan was not going to let Todd be in any unbearable pain.
-Dr. Ryan told us that if Todd was uncomfortable to the point that he couldn't sleep to just call him and he would operate on him that night.
+Dr. Ryan told us that if Todd was uncomfortable to the point that he couldn't sleep just call him and he would operate on him that night.
 How comforting is that?

 Donna Shrewsbury - Todd's Mom